defi-wonderland/crosschainERC20/README.md

 ### Flows

+The starting point for each flow is the `CrosschainERC20Factory`.

+---

+For tokens that have not yet been deployed and need to be compatible with both ERC7281 and ERC7802, we recommend implementing CrosschainERC20 from scratch.

+The flow starts with the `deployCrosschainERC20()` function.

 #### Deploy and Setup CrosschainERC20

 Deploys a new `CrosschainERC20` token and sets the owner.
-Bridges limits can be set on the `deployCrosschainERC20()` function or after the deployment by the owner.
+Bridges limits can be set on the `deployCrosschainERC20()` function or after the deployment by the owner using the `setLimits()` function.

 ```mermaid
 sequenceDiagram